 The Group's management uses a range of financial and non-financial indicators to measure the operational and strategic performance of the business.
-These include Adjusted EBITDAR and Adjusted EBITDAR Margin, available beds, average daily census ("APC") and occupancy percentages.
+These include Adjusted EBITDAR and Adjusted EBITDAR distributed EBITDAR margin, available beds, average daily census ("ADC") and occupancy percentages.